-- a. {Documentation Unit Leader}: maintaining accurate and complete operation files, and maintaining the mission Operations Log; - b.
-Planning strategy (maintaining the Strategy Map and producing shift or daily plans); - c.
-Planning for management of a find, including rescue, medical, and evacuation plans; - d. {Demobilization unit Leader}: making demobilization plans; - e.
-Planning relief and support; and - f.
+- a. {Documentation Unit Leader}: maintaining accurate and complete operation files, and maintaining the mission Operations Log; - b. {Interview/Investigation Unit Leader }: collecting information about the lost subject form the reporting party and any other persons with knowledge as develops throughout the investigation; - c.
+Planning strategy (maintaining the Strategy Map and producing shift plans or daily plans); - d.
+Planning for management of a find, including rescue, medical, and evacuation plans: - e. {Demobilization Unit Leader}: making demobilization plans; - f.
+Planning relief and support; and - g.
 Supervising the Resources Unit.